behreajj/AsepriteAddons/README.md

 # Aseprite Add-ons

 This repository developed out of the Medium article, ["How To Script Aseprite Tools in Lua"](https://behreajj.medium.com/how-to-script-aseprite-tools-in-lua-8f849b08733).
+Short demonstrations for some the scripts here can be found in this [Youtube playlist](https://www.youtube.com/playlist?list=PLK6A984Cb4MVaYKSGIn9SalpD9EVrfvUi).

 ## Installation